sst/sst/www/docs/learn/domain-driven-design.md

   By decoupling your API and your business logic you allow these to change independently.
 For example, if you realize that the _Articles_ function would be better served using a different database, only the code in that file needs to change.
 Anything dependant on it can remain unaware.

   Another example is backwards compatibility in the API.
 You can make breaking changes in your `core` library and isolate backwards compatibility to your API.
-The allows teams to stay nimble while staying safe.
+This allows teams to stay nimble while staying safe.

 There's a lot more to the Domain Driven Design pattern.
 But we want to make sure that you have a good idea of why our app is organized the way it is.